google/timesketch/docs/guides/admin/admin-cli.md

 tsctl list-sigma-rules
 ```

-### Add Sigma rules in a folder
+#### Add Sigma rules in a folder

-Will add all Sigma rules in a folder and its subfolders to the databse
+Will add all Sigma rules in a folder and its subfolders to the databse.

 ```shell
 tsctl import-sigma-rules sigma/rules/cloud/gcp/